Literacy

 Reading

 Reading is crucial to children's development and potential for success in life.
 Research shows that children who read books often at age 10 and continue to read through adolescence, gain higher results in maths, vocabulary and spelling tests at age 16 than those who read less regularly.
+Nothing is more important in education than ensuring that every child can read well.
+Pupils who can read are overwhelmingly more likely to succeed at school, achieve good qualifications, and subsequently enjoy a fulfilling and rewarding career.

+Those who cannot will find themselves at constant disadvantage.
 In Years 2-6, Guided reading is taught daily and children are provided with opportunities to read aloud weekly in whole class, 1:1 or group settings.
 Jane Considine’s Hooked on Books reading rainbow is used to support the teaching of reading along with book talk and comprehension sessions.

-Equality, diversity and inclusion if at the forefront of our Literacy provision and we always seek ways how we can represent every child.
-To help teachers choose their novels, we have crated a working reading spine document which showcases various books with an underpinning of core values and themes.
+In Year 1, Daily supported reading is used daily where the children use decodable books where they develop their fluency, decoding, oracy as well as overall comprehension of a text.
+Children are grouped in accordance to their ability to ensure accelerated progress with children.
+Equality, diversity and inclusion is at the forefront of our Literacy provision and we always seek ways how we can represent every child.
+To help teachers choose their novels, we have created a working reading spine document which showcases various books with an underpinning of core values and themes

 As part of our reading curriculum, we have a strong focus on reading fluency.
 Some strategies we use to embed fluency within our curriculum:

-- Echo reading
+● Echo reading

-- Paired reading
+● Paired reading

-- Text marking (encourage this in lessons- you may
+● Text marking (encourage this in lessons- you may

-- need to spend a lesson on introducing the symbols
+● need to spend a lesson on introducing the symbols

-- Performance reading
+● Performance reading

-- Read along (choral reading)
+● Read along (choral reading)

-- Read aloud
+● Read aloud

-- Repeated reading
+● Repeated reading

-- Pre-reading
+● Pre-reading

 Promoting a love for reading

 We all know that there is nothing better than a great book and nothing worse than a bad one!
 As teachers of young children, it is our job to instil both a love of literature in various forms as well as the skills with which to read.
 At Roebuck, we want our children to become enthusiastic, engaged readers and to develop a life-long love of books.
-Each classroom is filled with a carefully chosen books which feature their class libraries.
+Each classroom is filled with carefully chosen books which feature their class libraries.
 As well as this, the whole school library has an array of genres, text types and different representations making all children feel seen through literature.

 Helping your child at home

 Children in EYFS and KS1 bring home levelled books (according to their stage of development), each week.
 These books should be easily decodable for the children where they should be developing their fluency and expression.
 KS2 children will bring home a self-selected book from their class reading library which is matched to their reading ability.
-All children will have chance to attend the Main School Library where they will choose a book for their pleasure.
+All children will have a chance to attend the Main School Library where they will choose a book for their pleasure.
+Please encourage your child to change their book regularly so they can read each evening; speak to the class teacher if this is not happening.
+Your child should be reading at home for 15 to 20 minutes or more each day.
+Your support is hugely important for developing their reading skills, confidence and understanding.
+Even if your child is an independent reader, it is still important for you to read with them, listen to them and discuss the books they are reading.

 How to support developing readers at home:

-- Try to listen to and read with your child regularly, 10 minutes a day is better than a longer session once a week.
+● Try to listen to and read with your child regularly, 10 minutes a day is better than a longer session once a week.
 It can help if a regular time is set aside so that it becomes part of a routine.
 Often we have found it is best if this time is set aside when the children arrive home from school.

-- Find a quiet place to share books where you can feel comfortable and relaxed – learning to read needs to be a positive experience - build children's confidence by praising their efforts.
+● Find a quiet place to share books where you can feel comfortable and relaxed – learning to read needs to be a positive experience - build children's confidence by praising their efforts.

-- Encourage your child to have a go at reading words, by using phonic skills to read any unfamiliar words, and by working on building up their sight vocabulary.
+● Encourage your child to have a go at reading words, by using phonic skills to read any unfamiliar words, and by working on building up their sight vocabulary.

-- Talk about the meanings of words to help to develop your child’s understanding and use of language.
+● Talk about the meanings of words to help to develop your child’s understanding and use of language.

-- Encourage your child to read a range of texts such as stories, newspapers, comics, labels, poetry, non-fiction, tickets, signs, leaflets etc.
+● Encourage your child to read a range of texts such as stories, newspapers, comics, labels, poetry, non-fiction, tickets, signs, leaflets etc.

-- Read books to your child as well; if they see you enjoying a book it will encourage and motivate them to want to learn to read.
+● Read books to your child as well; if they see you enjoying a book it will encourage and motivate them to want to learn to read.

-- Ask them questions about the text to develop their understanding.
+● Ask them questions about the text to develop their understanding.

 Questions to Develop Understanding: